je-l/multi-pack/docs/implementation.md

 ```

 The sort function is currently the python default, which is O(n log n).
-Sorting is done n times, so the complexity is polynomial.
+Prepending is done n<sup>2</sup> times, so the complexity is polynomial.

 Bwt can be done in linear time if we save an index array to the file.
 Counting sort is suitable algorithm for this purpose.